Tuberculosis in Infant/Neonate

 Evidence of disseminated disease may be seen with a miliary pattern of lung infiltration, abnormal liver enzymes, especially alkaline phosphatase, pancytopenia, and adrenal insufficiency.
 Extrapulmonary sites of TB include tuberculous lymphadenitis, central nervous system involvement with tuberculous meningitis, and gastrointestinal TB, although almost any body location can be involved.

-Related topics: cutaneous tuberculosis, tuberculous enteritis, tuberculous spondylitis
+Related topics: bacterial meningitis, cutaneous tuberculosis, tuberculous enteritis, tuberculous spondylitis

 A15.9 – Respiratory tuberculosis unspecified

 Patients with HIV infection may have sputum smear positive for acid-fast bacilli as a result of colonization with MAC.